 So set your npm dependencies to ^2.0.0 and follow the above advice to be safe.

 Apostrophe 0.5 was a previous release of Apostrophe for the node.js platform.
 We provided critical security fixes for Apostrophe 0.5 until September 1st, 2018.
-Maintenance remains available to P'unk Avenue clients with a support agreement, or to those who wish to purchase an Apostrophe Enterprise Support SLA, however support for these two groups will end on February 3rd, 2021.
+Maintenance remains available to those who wish to purchase an Apostrophe Enterprise Support SLA, however support for these groups will end on February 3rd, 2021.
 Legacy documentation is available here.